 It will be a few weeks before staff can begin moving in to the buildings and assessing the site to make it safe, secure and functional.
 On the punch list: move in and set up computers, phones, furniture, equipment, tools and supplies; get re-acquainted with the site; learn how to use the facilities and trouble-shoot any problems for safety and functionality; make program plans and a planting calendar for the farm; continue volunteer work parties on Fridays and Saturdays to prepare the site for programs; plan a community celebration; and coordinate with partners throughout.

 A celebration to welcome the whole community will be planned for next spring.
 It will include tours of the farm, festivities and activities for the whole family.
 If you’d like to join as a vendor or help plan the farm celebration, please email firstname.lastname@example.org.
 If you’re interested in program underwriting or sponsorship support, please email email@example.com.

-We can’t wait to see the farm humming with activity, bustling with people and bursting with crops.
 It will be fantastic to provide one of the anchors for the Rainier Beach Food Innovation District, helping increase education, resources and opportunities in healthy food, urban farming and environmental stewardship, for and with the Rainier Beach community.

 Great things have been accomplished in this year of construction and site improvements (read about breaking ground).
 The new classroom building is beautiful with a cantilevered roof that streams in sunshine and fresh air.
 It will allow people to gather in a modern classroom adjacent to a teaching kitchen, directly next to an 8-acre urban farm.
 It still needs furniture and work on appliances and cabinets, but it’s getting there and will be a dream come true when done.